nathan-rice/radical/README.md

      * argument; the first argument of Action initiators is bound to the Action
      * itself.
      */
-    var greetTarget = radical.Action.create(function (action) {
+    var greetTarget = Radical.Action.create(function (action) {
+        /* Generally, you are going to want to use the getState method of this.
+         * The reason is that this is bound to the parent Namespace of the Action.
+         */
         let state = this.getState();
         return state.greeting + " " + state.target + "!";
     });

     /* If your Action needs to modify state, you usually need to specify a reducer;
-     * however, if all you want to do is update a value in state, you the default
+     * however, if all you want to do is set a value in state, you the default
-     * reducer handles that case for you without any additional code.
-I'm using an
+     * reducer handles that case for you.
+The default Action reducer copies all
+     * properties of the dispatched Redux action (besides type) to the state object.
+     *
-     * object argument to create here just to expose you to more of the interface.
+     * Note: I'm using an object argument to the create method here just to expose
+     * you to more of the interface.
      */
-    var setGreeting = radical.Action.create({
+    var setGreeting = Radical.Action.create({
         initiator: function (action, newGreeting) {
             /* Note that I am dispatching without an action type.
 The dispatch
              * method automatically adds a type property to the passed object
-             * with the Action's name property as a value.
-Actions that do not
+             * (if one is not already present) with the Action's name property
-             * have an explicitly set name property have one automatically
+             * as a value.
+Actions that do not have an explicitly set name
-             * generated via a combination of the containing Namespace's name
+             * property have one automatically generated via a combination of
-             * and the mount location for the action.
+             * the containing Namespace's name and the mount location for the
+             * action.
              *
-             * Note: An Action's dispatch returns a reference to its parent
+             * Note: An Action's dispatch method returns a reference to its
-             * Namespace, to enable fluent-style method chaining.
+             * parent Namespace, to enable fluent-style method chaining.
              */
             return action.dispatch({greeting: newGreeting});
         }
     })

-    // For this action I'll specify the reducer manually. var setTarget = radical.Action.create({
+    // For this action I'll specify the reducer manually. var setTarget = Radical.Action.create({
         initiator: function (action, newTarget) {
             return action.dispatch({target: newTarget});
         },
-        /* Note that you can directly mutate the passed state, since radical
+        /* Note that you can directly mutate the passed state, since Radical
          * passes each reducer a shallow copy of the parent Namespace's state.
 Thus
          * as long as you don't directly alter any mutable children of the passed
          * state, any references to old versions of state remain pristine.
+         *
+         * Note: you can also specify an array of reducer functions, and they will
+         * be applied sequentially.
          */
         reducer: (state, action) => {
-            state[target] = newTarget;
+            state[target] = action.target;
             return state;
         }
     }